🧾 Fines, Tickets & Penaltiesinternational

 ⚖️ Legal basis

-US: varies by state (e.g., state Vehicle and Traffic Law, municipal traffic codes).
+US: state Vehicle and Traffic Law, municipal traffic codes (varies by state).
 UK: Road Traffic Offenders Act 1988, Road Traffic Regulation Act 1984.
-Germany: Bussgeldkatalog, OWiG (Ordnungswidrigkeitengesetz), StVO (Strassenverkehrsordnung), PTB device certification requirements.
-France: Code de la route, Code de procedure penale.
-General: speed measurement devices must meet national certification standards and be regularly calibrated.
+Germany: Bußgeldkatalog, OWiG (Ordnungswidrigkeitengesetz), StVO (Straßenverkehrsordnung), PTB device certification requirements.
+France: Code de la route, Code de procédure pénale.
+All jurisdictions: speed measurement devices must meet national certification standards and be regularly calibrated.

 Expert tips

-1. 1Request the full evidence package from the issuing authority immediately.
-This includes the camera photograph, the device calibration certificate, the operator's notes, and the measurement log.
-You are entitled to this evidence in most jurisdictions, and gaps in it strengthen your appeal.
+1. 1Request the full evidence package from the issuing authority before writing your appeal.
+This includes the camera photograph, device calibration certificate, operator's notes, and measurement log.
+Gaps in this evidence — a missing calibration certificate, an unclear photo, notes that don't match the ticket — are your strongest ammunition.

-8. 8If your first appeal is rejected, do not give up.
+6. 6If your first challenge is rejected, don't assume it's over.
 In the UK, you can request a court hearing.
-In Germany, you can escalate to the Amtsgericht.
-In the US, you can appeal to traffic court.
-Second-stage appeals often have higher success rates because they are heard by independent adjudicators.
+In Germany, escalate to the Amtsgericht.
+In the US, traffic court offers a fresh hearing.
+The second stage is often decided by an independent adjudicator, not the same authority that issued the ticket.

 Ready to create your document?